Luminous Red Nova AT 2019zhd, a new merger in M 31: Introduction

-The large range of observed peak luminosity of LRNe is related to the different masses involved. \citet{koc14} proposed that the most luminous outbursts are produced by more massive mergers.
-This finding was supported by \citet{pasto19a}, that found a possible correlation between the luminosity of individual light curve features and the luminosity of the quiescent progenitor system.
+The large range of observed peak luminosity of LRNe is related to the different masses involved. \citet{koc14} propose that the most luminous outbursts are produced by more massive mergers.
+This finding is supported by \citet{pasto19a}, who found a possible correlation between the luminosity of individual light curve features and the luminosity of the quiescent progenitor system.

-In this paper, we present the results of our follow-up campaign of LRN AT~2019zhd, discovered in M~31.
-This is the third LRN discovered so far in M~31, after M31-RV \citep{bos04} and M31-LRN2015 \citep{kur15,wil15,lip17,bla20}, interestingly all with rather similar observational properties.
-The follow-up campaign of AT~2019zhd has been in part carried out during the pandemic period, and has been affected by a limited access to the observational facilities.
-Despite these restrictions, the past few months have been prolific in terms of LRN discoveries, as AT~2020hat and AT~2020kog \citep{pasto20} were announced soon after AT~2019zhd.
+In this paper, we present the results of our follow-up campaign of LRN AT~2019zhd, which was discovered in M~31.
+This is the third LRN that has been discovered so far in M~31, after M31-RV \citep{bos04} and M31-LRN2015 \citep{kur15,wil15,lip17,bla20}.
+Interestingly, all of them have rather similar observational properties.
+The follow-up campaign of AT~2019zhd has been carried out during the pandemic period in part, and has been affected by a limited access to the observational facilities.
+Despite these restrictions, the past few months have been prolific in terms of LRN discoveries as AT~2020hat and AT~2020kog \citep{pasto20} were announced soon after AT~2019zhd.

-The format of the paper is the following: in Sect. \ref{host}, we report information on the discovery of AT~2019zhd, along with its distance and interstellar reddening; in Sect. \ref{photometry}, we discuss the photometric properties during the different phases of the LRN evolution, while in Sect. \ref{spectroscopy} we describe the spectroscopic evolution; in Sect. \ref{radius} we analyse the bolometric light curve, and the evolution of the photospheric temperature and radius, compared with the other LRNe in M~31; in Sect. \ref{progenitor} we characterize the nature of the progenitor system, while a discussion and a short summary follow in Sect. \ref{discussion}.
+The format of the paper is as follows.
+In Sect. \ref{host}, we report information on the discovery of AT~2019zhd, along with its distance and interstellar reddening; in Sect. \ref{photometry}, we discuss the photometric properties during the different phases of the LRN evolution, while in Sect. \ref{spectroscopy} we describe the spectroscopic evolution; in Sect. \ref{radius} we analyse the bolometric light curve and the evolution of the photospheric temperature and radius, compared with the other LRNe in M~31; in Sect. \ref{progenitor} we characterise the nature of the progenitor system, while a discussion and a short summary follow in Sect. \ref{discussion}.